-We could have gone two routes with a trellis this size – attached the whole thing to large posts, dig out for the posts and secure it in the ground with concrete (like a fence post) or have it ‘floating’ on the fence and propped up on top of a few rectangular stones.
+We could have gone two routes with a trellis this size – attach the whole thing to large posts by digging out holes and securing it in the ground with concrete (like a fence post) or have it ‘floating’ on the fence and propped up on top of a few rectangular stones.
 We went with the latter choice.

-We placed three large stones in the garden.
+We placed the three large stones in the garden bed.
 Then we attached some u-shaped struts to the back of the trellis in several places.
 The struts we used were deep enough that we could easily get a screw into the middle of the bracket and permanently fasten it to the fence.

 We attached it this manner so we could remove it at some point in the future if we ever wanted to.
 Now that the garden below the trellis is all grown in with various ground cover, you can’t even see the stone it’s sitting on.
 And you don’t notice the brackets either – especially when the vines have matured in the summer.

 Here are some pictures of how our Silver Lace has evolved over time.
 It makes a fantastic lush green privacy screen.